cs3org/OCM-API/README.md

 TODO: document how the Receiving Party can know if the Sending Party understood and processed the reshare request.

-# Appendix A: Multi Factor Authentication
+## Appendix A: Multi Factor Authentication
-If a Receiving Server exposes the capability `/mfa-capable`, it indicates that it will try and comply with a MFA requirement set as a permission on a Share.
-If the Sending Server trusts the Receiving Server, the Sending Server MAY set the permission `mfa-enforced` on a Share, which the Receiving Server SHOULD honor.
-A compliant Receiving Server that signals that it is MFA-capable MUST not allow access to a resource protected with the `mfa-enforced` permission, if the Receiving Party has not provided a second factor to establish their identity with greater confidence.
+If a Receiving Server exposes the capability `/mfa-capable`, it indicates that it will try and comply with a MFA requirement set on a Share.
+If the Sending Server trusts the Receiving Server, the Sending Server MAY set the requirement `mfa-enforced` on a Share, which the Receiving Server MUST honor.
+A compliant Receiving Server that signals that it is MFA-capable MUST not allow access to a resource protected with the `mfa-enforced` requirement, if the Receiving Party has not provided a second factor to establish their identity with greater confidence.

 Since there is no way to guarantee that the Receiving Server will actually enforce the MFA requirement, it is up to the Sending Server to establish a trust with the Receiving Server such that it is reasonable to assume that the Receiving Server will honor the MFA requirement.
 This establishment of trust will inevitably be implementation dependent, and can be done for example using a pre approved allow list of trusted Receiving Servers.
 The procedure of establishing trust is out of scope for this specification: a mechanism similar to the [ScienceMesh](https://sciencemesh.io) integration for the [Invite](#invite-flow) capability may be envisaged.